You're reading docs for Nextly Alpha. APIs may change between releases.

 Installation

-Install the MySQL adapter alongside its peer dependency:
+Install the adapter alongside the mysql2 driver:

-@nextlyhq/adapter-mysql mysql2
+pnpm add @nextlyhq/adapter-mysql mysql2

 Configuration

-Programmatic Usage
+Programmatic usage

-import { createMySqlAdapter } from '@nextlyhq/adapter-mysql';
+import { createMySqlAdapter } from "@nextlyhq/adapter-mysql";

 const adapter = createMySqlAdapter({